Simbold/HawkesPyLib/README.md

 A quick example of simulating and estimating Hawkes processes can be found in the Examples folder.

-The core simulation and estimation algorithms are optimized for speed by recursively calculating the state of the memory kernel and further accelerated by using [numba's](https://numba.pydata.org/) JIT compiler.
+The core simulation and estimation algorithms are optimized for speed by recursive calculation of the model and further accelerated by [numba's](https://numba.pydata.org/) JIT compiler.

 ## License